jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

 And use analogous commands for the other libraries.

-It's possible to download pynrrd using pip or anaconda, via the following terminal commands:
+It's possible to install pynrrd using pip or anaconda, via the following terminal commands:

 ```
 pip install pynrrd